wisdom-framework/wisdom-docker/README.md

 # Use it as a development environment

-As in the previous exmaple using Maven, to use this image as development environment, you may have to setup some _volumes_:
+As in the previous example using Maven, to use this image as development environment, you may have to setup some _volumes_:

 * `/wisdom/application` stores your application
 * `/wisdom/conf` stores the configuration